 I’m a huge fan of the Pre-Raphaelites and this book focuses on the oft-neglected women of the movement, including a diverse range of people including several with disabilities.
 I’m currently writing a book about May Morris and the section on her filled many blanks for me, and gave me a real idea of her character.
 The tale of ‘muse made good’ (and ‘cad made bad’) is often repeated, but so are themes of maternity, artistic ambition and, generally, pioneering women who changed the world around them.

 It’s funny, well illustrated and each chapter is short enough to read without feeling overwhelmed.
-While Art Matters is better for ‘my brain fell out of my ear like soup’ days, Pre-Raphaelite Girl Gang is great for days when lifting a heavy tome is possible but you want to read something that’s a light and enjoyable read.
+While Art Matters is better for ‘my brain fell out of my ear like soup’ days, Pre-Raphaelite Girl Gang* is great for days when lifting a heavy tome is possible but you want a light and enjoyable read.
 It’s also fact-packed and intellectually stimulating.
 Kirsty Stonell Walker has a great blog if you want to get an idea of her style.
 It made me want to join the Pre-Raphaelite Girl Gang myself and change the world through art and activism.

 Read all our book reviews here.